Eomm/blog-posts/posts/03-to-production.md

 - add a PUT endpoint to create/update the visitor
 - add a GET endpoint to read the visitor's book with pagination
 - define the input and the output JSON schemas to secure:
-  - the input from malicous users
+  - the input from malicous users input
   - the output from unnecessary data

 ```js